Carnarvon Gorge. Think you’ve seen it all before? Well, we have news for you… there’s a difference

 I have been visiting Carnarvon Gorge for the last 40 years, so I have seen my fair share of changes, but after about a dozen visits, I was wondering how I would be able to add some ‘zing’ into my relationship with the Gorge.
 I even did the Carnarvon Great Walk a few years ago, which took me to parts of Carnarvon I had never seen before.

 Okay, I have teased you enough.
-That change I was talking about?
+What am I talking about?
 It’s Sandstone Park.
-Google it and you will find their website with some info, but look around this article, watch the video and you will understand why Sandstone Park will change the way you look at the Gorge.
+Hopefully, this article will change the way you look at the Gorge.
 Literally.
 And if you have a fur-baby (a dog, that is), they can also enjoy the view with you.

 Located on a series of ridges to the east of the national park, Sandstone Park has huge clear areas you can pull up on, unhitch the van and wave your arms about without hitting a neighbouring camper.
 To top it off, the views are fantastic.
 Sunrise and sunset over the Gorge have never looked so good, especially when you can view it from bed!